Are you tired of being strapped to “the man”?

 10. Say Goodbye to the Jones’s

-The last thing you will need to know before launching your homestead is to adjust your attitude.
+The last thing you will need to know before starting a homestead is to adjust your attitude.
 When you decide to homestead your priorities have to change.

 Your mindset turns from the “finer things in life” and starts looking at the simpler things in life.